zikula/core/Refactoring for 3.0.md

 Edit in place has some limitations you should be aware of:

 - It always works for the current locale only; so in order to update translation for multiple languages you need to switch your site's language.
 - It can only work with one single configuration.
 By default this is set to `zikula`, so it works for the core.
-If you want to use it for a module or a theme, you need to create a corresponding configuration in `/app/config/packages/php_translation.yaml` and use this in `/app/config/packages/dev/php_translation.yaml` at `translation.edit_in_place.config_name`.
+If you want to use it for a module or a theme, you need to lookup the corresponding configuration name (e.g. `zikulabootstraptheme`) in `/app/config/dynamic/generated.yml` and use this in `/app/config/packages/dev/php_translation.yaml` at `translation.edit_in_place.config_name`.

 You can utilise HTML formatting options when your translation keys end with the `.html` suffix ([screenshot](https://php-translation.readthedocs.io/en/latest/_images/demo-html-editor.png)).